 I knew there was a difference in Pennsylvania’s (my home state) recycling system, but I figured it just came with the territory.
 Our neighborhood has a single-stream recycling system for paper and metal products, no household composting method, and unfortunately, no glass recycling.
 Until recently, glass was recycled.
 I was seriously distraught to learn glass would go into the regular bin.

-Now, in Florida, I once again live somewhere with single-stream recycling, but luckily glass is recycled here!
+In Florida, I lived somewhere with single-stream recycling, but luckily glass is recycled here!
 However, many of my neighbors find it difficult to follow the rules about what can and cannot be placed in the recycling bins.
 Europe and Germany, especially, would never tolerate that.

 So, yup, I sure miss recycling abroad!